-525. Aggregate cost accounts entail that pricing can be based on average calculations.
+535. Aggregate cost accounts entail that pricing can be based on average calculations.
 This entails that the rental price for placement at a specific base station will cover a share of the operating costs and depreciation of all base stations, including a reasonable return.

-526. Nkom emphasises that the cost accounts must also include placement in facilities owned by Norkring AS that are used for Telenor's mobile network.
+536. Nkom emphasises that the cost accounts must include placement in all sites used that are used for Telenor's mobile network and owned by Telenor.

-527. The principles for reporting cost accounts are stated in Chapter 7.5.13.
+537. The principles for reporting cost accounts are stated in Chapter 7.5.13.
 Below, Nkom elaborates on what the requirement for cost-oriented price entails in relation to capacity expansions.

 7.5.11.1.
-Construction contributions for capacity expansions related to co-location facility where placement has been requested, the costs of the measures taken to expand capacity can be distributed among and charged as construction contributions to those requiring capacity.
+Construction contributions for capacity expansions related to co-location

+538. The price for renting space in Telenor's facilities will mainly cover a share of operating costs and depreciation at existing facilities.
+If Telenor does not have available capacity in a facility where placement has been requested, the costs of the measures taken to expand capacity can be distributed among and charged as construction contributions to those requiring capacity.
 This entails that if Telenor itself requires extra capacity at the relevant facility, the company must bear its share of the costs.
 Beyond this, costs can be distributed among the party or parties that request placement before the measure has been taken.